Shop Walmart for the Best Back-to-School Deals

 You've still got a month or two of summer to enjoy before heading back to the classroom, but with Walmart Back-to-School deals underway, now's the time to take advantage of major savings on back-to-school shopping essentials.
 Get those fancy colored pens, a notebook to track everything, that adorable lunchbox and maybe even a new laptop to stay on top of homework.
-Get a jump start with Walmart to save money in the long run.
+Whether you or your child is entering elementary school, middle school, high school or college, get a jump start with Walmart to save money in the long run.

 With the hundreds of deals Walmart is offering during this summer savings event, it's hard to know which back-to-school deals are the best.
 To help you get the most bang for your buck before the sale ends, we've rounded all the best discounts on school supplies, lunchboxes, backpacks, laptops and more.